-Would you like to offer these multichannel payments in your eCommerce site?
+Would you like to offer these multichannel payments on your eCommerce site?
 You won't even need to implement them separately.
-With some payment gateways it is possible to integrate all of them in a single platform.
+With some payment gateways, it is possible to integrate all of them into a single platform.

 Advantages of using multi-channel payments in your online store